RVxLab/laravel-halt-starter/README.md

 - PHP 8.4
 - [Bun](https://bun.sh/) (Can be replaced with your package manager of choice, see below)

+## Features

+- HALT Stack fully set up and ready to roll, just add the `@vite` directive into your layout
+- HTMX Macros
+  - Request headers

 ## Installed Packages

 The following packages come pre-installed: